-Even though the most visited tourist attractions in Koh Samui are located in Chaweng and Lamai, visitors can’t miss the beautiful and quaint Fisherman’s Village in Bophut.
-The village is now more popular than ever before, especially among western tourists.
+Even though the most visited tourist attractions in Koh Samui are located in Chaweng and Lamai, visitors shouldn’t miss the beautiful and quaint Fisherman’s Village in Bophut.
+The village is now more popular than ever before, especially amongst western tourists.
 The Fisherman’s Village offers a tranquil beach setting, cosy guest houses, restaurants, shops and plenitude of exhilarating activities.

-In the past few years, Bophut’s tourism industry has grown considerably with new hotels and resorts sprouting all across this tiny paradise.
-North of the beautiful fisherman’s village and only a short ferry ride away, you will find the famous Koh PhaNgan where the full moon parties are celebrated.
+In the past few years, Bophut’s tourism industry has grown considerably with new hotels and resorts sprouting up all across this tiny paradise.
+North of the beautiful fisherman’s village and only a short ferry ride away, you will find the famous Koh PhaNgan, where the full moon parties are celebrated.

 Fishermans Village Bophut, Koh Samui Thailand

 The beautiful Fisherman’s Village features one of Koh Samui’s finest beaches.
 Lined with high-rise establishments and restaurants, the main Bophut beach boasts a modern and vibrant setting with stunning views.